Zvezdin/web3_demo/README.md

 8. Enter the URL `http://localhost:9545/` and click save.
 Go back and you should have successfully connected to your local node!

 9. Visit `127.0.0.1:8080` and use the website!

+## Developing DAPPs

+You can edit the website files (html and js files) directly and they will be updated when you reload the page. **If you're using chrome, reload the page with Ctrl + Shift + R instead, because chrome will cache your last version and won't update it**.